 From: Kaya Freiman

-Note to editors: A preliminary route map and additional information about the project is available at http://www.BadgerCoulee.com.
+Note to editors: A map showing the locations ATC’s transmission facilities is available at www.atcllc.com.

 # # #